MitchMills/RB110/02Advanced_Ruby_Collections/code_descriptions.md

 end
 # => [["1", "8", "9"], ["1", "8", "11"], ["2", "6", "13"], ["2", "12", "15"]]
 ```
+`Array#sort_by` is called on `arr`, and each subarray element is passed to the block in turn and assigned to local variable `sub_arr`.
+Within the block, `Array#map` is called on `sub_arr` on each iteration of the outer block and returns a new array with elements determined by the return value of the `#map` block.
+The `#map` block calls `String#to_i` on each subarray string element passed in, so the call to `#map` returns a new array of integers.
+The `#sort_by` block uses this return value to place the elements of `arr` in order by comparing the integer values of each string in the subarrays. `#sort_by` returns a new array.
+The original array is unchanged.

+****
 On line 3, local variable `arr` is initialized and assigned to an array.
-Each element of the array is a subarray, and each element of each of these subarrays is a string.
+Each element of the array is a subarray, and each element these subarrays is a string.

 On line 5, the `Array#sort_by` method is called on `arr`.
 Each subarray element of `arr` is passed in to the block in turn and assigned to local variable `sub_arr`.
 On line 6 the `Array#map` method is called on `sub_arr`, and each element of the current subarray is passed in to the `#map` block in turn and assigned to local variable `num`.